 Roxanne is the only one of our ship’s company who can claim that she was actually born aboard a yacht.
 Her big brother and sister joined ship the day after their birthday, but Roxanne entered this world onto the saloon floor.

 Roxanne learnt to walk and talk while we were down in South Africa, building Mollymawk, and although this doesn’t seem to have affected her accent or her gait it has certainly affected her interests.
 We spent two of her first three years living on a farm and the next one in a port which was the haunt of seals, penguins, dolphins, and even whales.
-After that we went north along the African coast, stopping off along the way to see the lions, giraffes, and elephants.
+After that we went north up the African coast, stopping off along the way to see the lions, giraffes, and elephants.
 Rox doesn’t remember the big game – in fact, she remembers very little about our time in Southern Africa – but we are quite sure that it was her early interest in everything from earwigs to ostriches which formed the foundation of her passion for wildlife.

 At the age of eight Roxanne won first prize in the RSPB’s Nature Diary competition in the 8 – 12 year olds category, and a couple of years afterwards she was asked to write an article for their junior magazine.

 At ten she made an extensive study of a seagull colony, hand-reared two baby gulls, and wrote a book about the adventure.
-(Two Gulls and a Girl is published by Imperator and is available via this website or from Amazon.)
+(Two Gulls and a Girl was published by Imperator and is available via this website or from Amazon.)

 Check out Roxanne’s book, Two Gulls and a Girl!